spree/spree/README.md

 ### Switches out Spree’s entire frontend for a bootstrap 3 powered frontend.

-This attempts to stay as closely to the original markup as possible, only changing layout class names and adding a few DOM elements where required.
+This attempts to stay as closely to the original spree frontend markup as possible, only changing layout class names and adding a few DOM elements where required.
 Helper decorator changes have been kept to a bare minimum.
-It utalises the SCSS port of bootstrap to keep inline with existing spree practices.
+It utalises the SCSS port of bootstrap 3 to keep inline with existing spree practices.
 It also includes support for spree_auth_devise.

 **Ideally my goal is to for this to be integrated, replacing spree’s increasingly tired current frontend.** Or at least becoming a viable supported alternative.
 It has several large advantages: